Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/Default-Settings-Window.md

 HDRP provides one list for each post processing injection point.
 See the [Custom Post Process](Custom-Post-Process.md) documentation for more details.

 ![](Images/HDRPgs_Custom_PP.png)

+## Frame Settings (Default Values)

+The [Frame Settings](Frame-Settings.md) control the rendering passes that Cameras perform at runtime.

+Use this section to set default values for the Frame Settings that all Cameras use if you don't enable their Custom Frame Settings checkbox.
+For information about what each property does, see [Frame Settings](Frame-Settings.md).

 ## Miscellaneous